IBM/deploy-graph-db-container/README.md

     /orientdb/backup
     ```

     If you are using Bluemix *standard* Kubernetes cluster, then you can leverage [dynamic volume provisioning](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html) which allows storage volumes to be created on-demand.
 To use this feature, update the value of `volume.beta.kubernetes.io/storage-class` annotation in `orientdb.yaml` to one of the [NFS file-based storage classes supported in Bluemix](https://console.bluemix.net/docs/containers/cs_apps.html#cs_apps_volume_claim): `ibmc-file-bronze` or `ibmc-file-silver` or `ibmc-file-gold`.
-Also change `accessModes` to `ReadWriteMany`.
+Also change `accessModes` to `ReadWriteMany` and increase storage request to say 20GB.
     ```
     kind: PersistentVolumeClaim
     apiVersion: v1